Skip Navigation

 2. Application process

 While exact requirements vary by lender, the overall process for applying for a private student loan is generally similar.
-Typically the application process involves gather necessary documents and information, filing out an application form, receiving a credit decision and signing the loan agreement.
+Typically the application process involves gathering necessary documents and information, filing out an application form, receiving a credit decision and signing the loan agreement.
 You can expect to provide evidence of income (such as pay stubs or tax returns), employment history, driver’s license, and other forms of identification.

 Depending on your lender and application, a student loan application can be completed in as little as 15 minutes or if it is more complex, it can take several days.
 If you have all necessary documents and information on hand, you can streamline the application process.